pmeulen/xml-tools/README.md

 # xsdvalidate

 Validates an XML file against it's schema using the XML catalog to lookup the schema's used in the XML file by namespace.
+Requires xmllint.

 Use: `xsdvalidate <XML file>`